-2014].
+Researchers have already considered automating the design process for pop-up books [Le et al. 2014; Li et al. 2011, 2010].
 However, the kind of pop-ups so far considered depict only one meaningful object: an arbitrary flat design turns into the desired object.
-In contrast, transforming pop-ups depict two different meaningful objects, and a transformation between them.
+In contrast, transforming pop-ups depict two different meaningful objects, linked by a transformation.
 Due to this intrinsic difference, existing automated pop-up design approaches cannot be directly applied to the design of transforming pop-ups.

-This paper considers automating the design of transforming popups.
-We first study the principles of assembling a transforming popup.
+This paper considers automating the design of transforming pop-ups.
+We first study the principles of assembling a transforming pop-up.
 We discuss several basic mechanisms and types of linkages for combining them.
-We then show how a transforming pop-up can be easily composited by combining appropriate mechanisms via these linkages.
+We then show how a transforming pop-up can be readily composited by combining appropriate mechanisms via these linkages.

-Our main contribution, apart from the discussion of suitable mechanisms and linkages is a fully automatic algorithm for creating a transforming pop-up that approximately transforms one userprovided pattern into another.
-An optimization based approach attempts to match the user given patterns in the initial and final states as well as possible, while at the same time ensuring as a hard constraint that interference between parts of the pop-up cannot occur.
-After optimization, the pop-up is painted with color textures.
-Finally, a construction template is generated, allowing the user to fabricate the pop-up.
+Our main contribution, apart from the discussion of suitable mechanisms and linkages, is a fully automatic algorithm for creating a transforming pop-up that approximately transforms one user-provided pattern into another.
+An optimizationbased approach attempts to match the user given patterns in the initial and final states as closely as possible, while at the same time ensuring as a hard constraint that interference between parts of the pop-up cannot occur.
+After optimization, the pop-up is painted with colored textures.
+Finally, a fabrication template is generated, allowing the user to physically realize the pop-up.

-2. RELATED WORK
+2 RELATED WORK